Foundations of Reasoning with Uncertainty via Real-valued Logics: SoCRAtic logic: A decision procedure

 \section{SoCRAtic logic: A decision procedure}

-Given a finite set \(\Gamma\) of our sentences, and a single sentence \(\gamma\), Theorem~\ref{thm:soundcomplete} says that \(\Gamma \models \gamma\) if and only if \(\Gamma \infers \gamma\).
+Given a finite set \(\Gamma\) of MD-sentences, and a single MD-sentence \(\gamma\), Theorem~\ref{thm:soundcomplete} says that \(\Gamma \models \gamma\) if and only if \(\Gamma \infers \gamma\).
 As we shall show, under natural assumptions there is an algorithm for deciding if \(\Gamma \models \gamma\).
 We call this algorithm a \emph{decision procedure}.
-Under certain restrictions, it is polynomial-time.
+If the information sets $S$ all have s simple structure and the size of $\Gamma$ is treated as a constant, than the algorithm runs in polynomial time.

 It is natural to wonder whether we can simply use our complete axiomatization to derive a decision procedure.
 The usual answer is that it is not clear in what order to apply the rules of inference.
 In our proof of completeness, the rules of inference are applied in a specific order, so that is not an issue here.
-Rather, the problem is that in applying Rule~\eqref{operators}, there is no easy way to derive \(S'\) from \(S\), even if \(S\) is fairly simple.
+Rather, the problem is that in applying Rule~(\ref{operators}), there is no easy way to derive \(S'\) from \(S\), even if \(S\) is fairly simple.
 In fact, we now show that even deciding if \(S'\) is nonempty is NP-hard.
 Let \(\phi\) be an instance of the NP-hard problem 3SAT.
-Thus, \(\phi\) is of the form \((B^1_1 \lor B^1_2 \lor B^1_3) \land \cdots \land (B^r_1 \lor B^r_2 \lor B^r_3)\), where each \(B^i_j\) is a literal (an atomic proposition or its negation).
+Thus, \(\phi\) is of the form \((B^1_1 \veebar B^1_2 \veebar B^1_3) \amp \cdots \amp (B^r_1 \veebar B^r_2 \veebar B^r_3)\), where each \(B^i_j\) is a literal (an atomic proposition or its negation).
 Assume that the atomic propositions that appear in \(\phi\) are \(A_1, \ldots, A_k\).
 Let \(\psi\) be the sentence

-where \(\tau_i\) is \(B^i_1 \lor B^i_2\), for \(1 \leq i \leq r\), and where \(S = \{0, 1\}^{2k+r} \times \{1\}^r\).
-Assume that we apply Rule~\eqref{operators} where the premise is \(\psi\), and the conclusion is
+where \(\tau_i\) is \(B^i_1 \veebar B^i_2\), for \(1 \leq i \leq r\), and where \(S = \{0, 1\}^{2k+r} \times \{1\}^r\).
+Assume that we apply Rule~(\ref{operators}) where the premise is \(\psi\), and the conclusion is

 We call this sentence \(\psi'\).
 It follows easily from our construction of \(\psi\) that the 3SAT problem \(\phi\) is satisfiable if and only if \(\psi\) is satisfiable.
 Now \(\psi\) and \(\psi'\) are logically equivalent, by Lemma~\ref{lem:equiv}.
 So the 3SAT problem \(\phi\) is satisfiable if and only if \(\psi'\) is satisfiable.
 By Lemma~\ref{lem:min}, we know that \(\psi'\) is minimized.
 Hence, if \(S'\) is nonempty, there is a model of \(\psi'\), by the definition of minimization.
 And if \(S'\) is empty, then by the definition of a model of a sentence, there is no model of \(\psi'\).
 Therefore, \(\psi'\) is satisfiable if and only if \(S'\) is nonempty.
 By combining this with our earlier observation that the 3SAT problem \(\phi\) is satisfiable if and only if \(\psi'\) is satisfiable, it follows that the 3SAT problem \(\phi\) is satisfiable if and only if \(S'\) is nonempty.
 Hence, deciding if \(S'\) is nonempty is NP-hard.